Logo-stateuniv

 Research and Other Programs

-CMC students have more opportunities to participate hands-on in original research than at any other liberal arts college nationwide.
+Students have more opportunities to participate hands-on in original research than at any other liberal arts college nationwide.
 While a number of American universities house research centers, work at these centers is usually reserved for professors and graduate students.
-Students at CMC are able to gain valuable experience in their chosen field by initiating research projects, supervising fellow student researchers, publishing in academic journals, organizing and participating in conferences, and attending group study trips organized by the research institutes.
+Undergrads are able to gain valuable experience in their chosen field by initiating research projects, supervising fellow student researchers, publishing in academic journals, organizing and participating in conferences, and attending group study trips organized by the research institutes.

 Off-Campus Experiences